 Sec.
-8. (1) Notwithstanding section 6, for its qualified city, a commission shall, by resolution, waive the requirements designated in sections 6 and 7 as provided in subsection (2).
+8. (1) Notwithstanding section 6, for its qualified city or qualified school district, a commission shall, by resolution, waive the requirements designated in sections 6 and 7 as provided in subsection (2).

-(2) The commission shall grant a waiver under this section for its qualified city if it certifies that all of the following conditions are met:
+(2) The commission shall grant a waiver under this section for its qualified city or qualified school district if it certifies that all of the following conditions are met:

-(a) The commission certifies that a qualified city has adopted and adhered to deficit-free budgets for 3 consecutive years that comply with generally accepted accounting principles and are in accordance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.
+(a) The commission certifies that a qualified city or qualified school district has adopted and adhered to deficit-free budgets for 3 consecutive years that comply with generally accepted accounting principles and are in accordance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.

-(b) The state treasurer and the qualified city's chief financial officer, if applicable, certify that both of the following are met:
+(b) The state treasurer and the qualified city's or qualified school district's chief financial officer, if applicable, certify that both of the following are met:

-(i) All municipal securities or debt obligations sold by or for the benefit of that qualified city in the general public market during the immediately preceding fiscal year and current fiscal year satisfied the capital and Rendered Thursday, October 30, 2014 Page 5 Michigan Compiled Laws Complete Through PA 323 of 2014 other financial requirements of the qualified city during that period.
+(i) All municipal securities or debt obligations sold by or for the benefit of that qualified city or qualified school district in the general public market during the immediately preceding fiscal year and current fiscal year satisfied the capital and other financial requirements of the qualified city or qualified school district Page 6 during that period.

-(ii) There is a substantial likelihood that municipal securities or debt obligations can be sold in the general public market during the remainder of the current fiscal year and the immediately succeeding fiscal year in amounts sufficient to substantially satisfy all of the capital and other financial requirements of the qualified city during those periods in accordance with the qualified city's financial plan.
+(ii) There is a substantial likelihood that municipal securities or debt obligations can be sold by the qualified city or qualified school district in the general public market during the remainder of the current fiscal year and the immediately succeeding fiscal year in amounts sufficient to substantially satisfy all of the capital and other financial requirements of the qualified city or qualified school district during those periods in accordance with the qualified city's or qualified school district's financial plan, as applicable.

-(c) The qualified city's financial plan projects a balanced budget for the current and succeeding 3 fiscal years using generally accepted accounting principles and in accordance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a, and section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.
+(c) For a qualified city, the qualified city's financial plan projects a balanced budget for the current and succeeding 3 fiscal years using generally accepted accounting principles and in accordance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a, and section 4t of the home rule city act, 1909 PA 279, MCL 117.4t.

-(d) The qualified city has demonstrated to the commission's satisfaction that the qualified city has sufficient ability to borrow in the municipal securities market.
+(d) The qualified city or qualified school district has demonstrated to the commission's satisfaction that the qualified city or qualified school district has sufficient ability to borrow in the municipal securities market or qualified school district.

-(e) The qualified city did not violate the plan for adjustment in the immediately preceding fiscal year and is not in violation in the current fiscal year.
+(e) The qualified city or qualified school district did not violate the plan for adjustment in the immediately preceding fiscal year, as applicable, and is not in violation in the current fiscal year.

-(f) The state treasurer certifies that the qualified city is in compliance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.
+(f) The state treasurer certifies that the qualified city or qualified school district is in compliance with the uniform budgeting and accounting act, 1968 PA 2, MCL 141.421 to 141.440a.

-(g) The commission certifies that the qualified city is in substantial compliance with this act.
+(g) The commission certifies that the qualified city or qualified school district is in substantial compliance with this act.

-(h) The qualified city has established as part of a system of compensation for employees retirement plans in which the qualified city contributes no more than 7% of an individual's base pay, excluding payment for overtime services, 1-time lump-sum payments, and the cost of fringe benefits, to an employee's retirement account.
+(h) For a qualified city, the qualified city has established as part of a system of compensation for employees retirement plans in which the qualified city contributes no more than 7% of an individual's base pay, excluding payment for overtime services, 1-time lump-sum payments, and the cost of fringe benefits, to an employee's retirement account, and, for a qualified school district, the qualified school district has fully satisfied all of its current obligations to the system created under the public school employees retirement act of 1979, 1980 PA 300, MCL 38.1301 to 38.1437.